-The ICR Facility provides technical assistance to national and sub-regional development finance institutions (DFIs) in African, Caribbean and Pacific countries to become stronger institutions and to identify, prepare and implement projects and investments with high development impact, especially related to women’s economic empowerment (WEE) and gender-lens investing (GLI).
-Since 2020, over 50 DFIs have benefitted from our support.
+The ICR Facility provides technical assistance for DFIs to become stronger institutions and to identify, prepare and implement projects and investments with high development impact, especially related to women’s economic empowerment (WEE) and gender-lens investing (GLI).

 From 2020 to 2022, we worked in depth with six DFIs: